Does your research have the potential to shape New Zealand’s future through improved resource management?

 The scholarships are are also intended to promote the purposes of the RMLA, and to produce material for RMLA publications (see below).

 RMLA is accepting scholarship applications NOW.
-The deadline for submissions is August 01, 2018.
+The deadline for submissions is November 01, 2018 and a decision will be made in December.

 Download the RMLA Scholarship Application form here.